irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

  Naming conventions
 ####################
 The naming conventions are partly inconsistent for historical reasons.
-The code should however converge on the following.
+The code should however converge on the following:
 - Use the defined abbreviations in identifiers.
 - Variable names should use camelCase.
 Initial in lowercase.
 - Classes: